rushil-ambati/track-driver-ai/docs/docs.md

 Running the backend to actually drive the vehicle turned out to not be as simple as running that code in this driver program.

-This is because the GUI has it’s own loop, and the driver also runs it’s own loop.
+This is because the GUI has it’s own loop, and the driver also runs its own loop.

 If I had chosen to place the backend code inside this program, once the user clicks the start button, the driving code would run, and (assuming there are no errors) the vehicle will be controlled in the simulator.
 However, this would break the app’s `mainloop` so the user interface would freeze up until the user forcefully shut the program, which is not ideal.